dgroomes/stackoverflow-look-back/README.md

 1. Manifest changes
     * The `manifest.json` file must allow access to the RPC JavaScript source code files as needed.
+1. Initialize configuration in the background
+    * The background script must invoke `initRpcBackground(...)`
 1. Load the content scripts
     * The content scripts `/rpc/rpc-content-script-proxy.js` and `/rpc/rpc-content-script-load-source.js` must be
       executed.
 1. Initialize objects in the web page
-    * The web page must initialize the RPC objects on the web page by calling `initRpc(...)`
+    * The web page must initialize the RPC objects on the web page by calling `initRpcWebPage(...)`

 ## Instructions